-When we fall down, that’s not the end of the story.
+When we fall, that’s not the end of the story.
 Failure is a single point on the line of our success.
 Failure only becomes permanent when we stay down.
 The moment we get up, we’re on to the next attempt.

-Imagine your son tells you they have a dream to be a hockey player, or your daughter tells you they want to be a figure skater.
-You take them to the ice rink for the first time and the first time on the ice they fall down.
+Imagine your son tells you they have a dream to be a hockey player or your daughter tells you they want to be a figure skater.
+You take them to the ice rink for the first time and the first time they get on the ice they fall.
 Now imagine them laying on the ice, refusing to get up, and screaming, “I’ll never be good at this!
 I’m a failure!”
 What would you be thinking?
-Well that’s exactly what most of us are doing in life.
-We go out of our comfort zone one time and when we fall, we lay there crying, refusing to get up.
+Well, that’s exactly what most of us are doing in life.
+We go out of our comfort zone one time, and when we fall, we lay there crying, refusing to get up.
 What would you be telling your child in that situation?
-You need to tell it to yourself.
+You need to say it to yourself.